VulcanJS/Vulcan/packages/telescope-getting-started/content/getting_help.md

+### Telescope Meta

+If you have a question, the best place to ask is [Telescope Meta](http://meta.telescopeapp.org).

+### Slack Chatroom

+You can also drop by the [Slack chatroom](http://slack.telescopeapp.org) to get help or just say hello!

 ### Stack Overflow

-The best place to ask for help with specific Telescope questions is [Stack Overflow](http://stackoverflow.com/questions/tagged/telescope).
+Another good place to ask Telescope questions is [Stack Overflow](http://stackoverflow.com/questions/tagged/telescope).
 Just make sure you use the `telescope` tag!

-### Telescope Meta

-If you don't have a question, but instead want to discuss a specific aspect of Telescope (or show the world your new Telescope site!), feel free to open a topic on [Telescope Meta](http://meta.telesc.pe).

 ### GitHub Issues

-Finally, if you've found a bug in Telescope, then you should [leave an issue on GitHub](https://github.com/TelescopeJS/Telescope/issues).
+Finally, if you've found a bug in Telescope, then please [leave an issue on GitHub](https://github.com/TelescopeJS/Telescope/issues).